I HAVEN’T BEEN IN THE “ZONE” now for seven months! (gasp)

 Here’s to divine provision, divine protection, and divine appointments.

 Here’s to kissing the torah scroll.

-Here’s to peaceful walks by the ocean and ravishing sunsets and gentle men with strong shoulders and sun-warmed raspberries and joy rides in sporty little birds…
+Here’s to peaceful walks by the ocean and ravishing sunsets and gentle men with strong shoulders and raspberries straight off the bush and joy rides in sporty little birds…

-Here’s to being chosen in Messiah before the foundation of the world (Ephesians 1:4), crucified with Messiah (Romans 6:6, Galatians 2:20), buried and raised up with Messiah (Romans 6:4, Colossians 2:12), and seated with Messiah in heavenly places (Ephesians 2:6).
+Here’s to being chosen in Jesus before the foundation of the world (Ephesians 1:4), crucified with Jesus (Romans 6:6, Galatians 2:20), buried and raised up with Jesus (Romans 6:4, Colossians 2:12), and seated with Jesus in heavenly places (Ephesians 2:6).